amirkiaml/amirkiaml/README.md

 - [Book Review: “A Guide for Making Black Box Models Explainable”](https://mathanddata.com/2023/03/book-review-a-guide-for-making-black-box-models-explainable/)

+# 📈 Data Analysis

+## 🔍 SQL End-to-End Projects
+Before and during my Data Science bootcamp at BrainStation, I carried out several end-to-end data analysis projects using SQL.
+Currently, I'm preparing the projects before making them available to the public.
+Please stay tuned and follow [this](https://github.com/amirkiaml/SQL-projects) repository for updates in the near future.

+## 📉 Data Visualization and Dashboarding
+Before and during my Data Science bootcamp at BrainStation, I carried out a few end-to-end data visualization projects and created dashboards using Tableau.
+Currently, I'm preparing the projects before making them available to the public.
+Please stay tuned and follow [this](https://github.com/amirkiaml/Data-Visualization) repository for updates in the near future

+# 📜 Social and Philosophical Aspects of Data

-### 💭 Philosophy and Data
+## 💭 Philosophy and Data
-I occasionally write articles on Medium around data citizenship, IT Ethics, and other philosophically important issues related to data.
+I occasionally write articles on Medium around data citizenship, data and policy, IT Ethics, and other philosophically important issues related to data.
 Check out my blog, [philanddata.medium.com](https://philanddata.medium.com).
 My most recent blogs are as follows:

 - [Unleashing the Power of Data in Evidence-Based Policymaking: Navigating Complex Terrain](https://philanddata.medium.com/unleashing-the-power-of-data-in-evidence-based-policymaking-navigating-complex-terrain-5eb3bb8143cc)
 - [Grassroots Movements in Social Impact Tech: Characteristics and Challenges](https://philanddata.medium.com/grassroots-movements-in-social-impact-tech-characteristics-and-challenges-28a3c4283808)